lokeshbanthia9/mastering-c/k-and-r/chapter-1/1.7/README.md

 - ### `EOF` Behaviour

 `EOF` stands for End Of File.
 It is a special value that indicates the end of a file has been reached.
 It is an integer defined in the standard input/output library.
 The numeric value of `EOF` is not equal to any of the values that can be stored in `char`.
-It's exact numeric value is implemented by the specific compiler.
+It's exact numeric value is implemented by the specific library being used by the compiler.

 - ### Approach